HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/practitioner_studio/working_with_ps/enable_prac_studio.md

 ## Enabling Practitioner Studio and Woodburn Studio in base portal

+!!! note
-**Note:** It is not necessary to stop or restart Portal when running these configuration tasks.
+    It is not necessary to stop or restart Portal when running these configuration tasks.
 Please note that in order for you to deploy Practitioner Studio and Woodburn Studio to a virtual portal, you must first enable the 95 UI features in base Portal.

 1. Open a command line.
 2. Change to the wp\_profile-root/ConfigEngine directory.